oVirt/ovirt-site/source/feature/multiple-gateways.html.md

 Currently it is assumed that the host-wide default gateway is the gateway defined on the ovirtmgmt logical network.
 This feature will enable the user to define a gateway per logical network.

+The feature is only relevant for deployments with hosts with more than one network device.
+Without the feature, any traffic going in the device that needs to be returned to a network not directly on the host will be routed out through the default gateway regardless of the device which the traffic came in.
+With the feature, any traffic going in that needs to be returned to a network outside of the host's own subnets will be routed back via the device that the traffic came in through.

+The motivation is to ensure that if outside traffic was routed through a firewall to the host, then it will be returned the way it came in through the same firewall.
+Additionally, if a special administrative network (Mainly display network) was placed on a device then this feature ensures that return traffic will remain on the same display network and not router back from the host's default gateway, which may be a different network.

+Previously users solved the issue with source routing manually, this feature simply automates the process.

 ### Owner

 *   Name: [ Assaf Muller](User:amuller)